sleekweasel/PatienceDiff/README.md

   * lineCountMoved = the number of lines, outside the Longest Common Subsequence, that were likely moved.

 # Example
+Run in your browser: https://sleekweasel.github.io/PatienceDiff/PatienceDiff.html

-Simply download the PatienceDiff.js file which contains the complete algorithm, and PatienceDiff.html which exemplifies how to use the algorithm.
+Or download the PatienceDiff.js file which contains the complete algorithm, and PatienceDiff.html which exemplifies how to use the algorithm.
 Then open PatienceDiff.html in a browser, and press the "=> Diff =>" button to calculate the difference between the two blocks of text.

 ![Results of javascript Patience Diff](PatienceDiff.png)